The Stellar Initial Mass Function of Early Dark Matter-free Gas Objects: Methods

-In order to simulate the relatively pristine, early environment of these SIGOs, we take their metallicity to be either $10^{-6}$ or $10^{-4}$~Z$_\odot$, which allows for small variations in metal pollution from nearby structures, but still represents Pop III star formation.
-Thus, the primary coolant is molecular gas, which we trace explicitly using the methods of \citet{Hopkins+23}.
-We instantiate the cloud with a molecular hydrogen mass fraction of $10^{-3}$ throughout, corresponding to the median value observed in star-forming SIGOs in simulations \citep{Lake+23}, and typical of early star-forming molecular clouds \citep{Klessen+23}.
+The early star formation process is sensitive to the gas composition.
+Metals enable more efficient cooling, facilitating gravitational collapse and star formation.
+SIGOs do not evolve in isolation, and so we must consider whether nearby supernovae can impact their gas metallicities.
+More particularly, large protogalaxies can host SIGOs \citep{Lake+23}, and thus, star formation in host galaxies may contribute small amounts of metals to the SIGO.
+This may ``pollute'' the SIGO with metals, allowing it to form stars from gas that is not truly pristine \citep[see][]{Schauer+21}.
+Therefore, here we consider two scenarios for external metal pollution: one with low levels of metals (Z$_{\rm SIGO}=10^{-6}$~Z$_\odot$) in which metallicity effects are minimal \citep{Omukai+10}, and one with relatively high levels of metal enrichment that take the SIGO to the boundaries of Pop III to Pop II star formation (Z$_{\rm SIGO}=10^{-4}$~Z$\odot$).
+The primary coolant in both cases, regardless, is molecular gas, which we trace explicitly using the methods of \citet{Hopkins+23}.
+We instantiate the cloud with a molecular hydrogen mass fraction of $10^{-3}$ throughout, corresponding to the median value observed in star-forming SIGOs in \citet{Lake+23} simulations, and typical of early star-forming molecular clouds \citep{Klessen+23}.
 The ambient radiation field is chosen to mimic a $z=20$ radiation background for the mean Universe.
+Table~\ref{Table:Runs} reports the key properties for the full set of simulations carried out in this work.